 Justice Center Sales & Use Tax

 A 0.43% sales tax was approved by voters in 1995.
 Of this amount, 0.23% was due to sunset as of December 31, 2010.
 In November of 2007, Douglas County voters approved the extension of this portion of the sales tax.
 Of the .23% extended, .13% will provide continued funding for capital needs associated with the Justice Center through 2020.
-The remaining portion, .10%, will assist in funding the costs associated with operating the Justice Center including the jail, courtroom security, Community Justice Services, dispatching, and technological services.
+The remaining portion, .10%, will further assist in funding the costs associated with operating the Justice Center including the jail, courtroom security, Community Justice Services, dispatching, technological services, and Justice Center maintenance.

 Divisional Revenue Generated